mamei16/LLM_Web_search/README.md

 ### Semantic Chunking

 Tries to partition a website's text into chunks based on semantics.
 If two consecutive sentences have very different embeddings (based on the cosine distance between their embeddings), a new chunk will be started.
 How different two consecutive sentences have to be for them to end up in different chunks can be tuned using the ` sentence split threshold` parameter in the UI.
 For natural language, this method generally produces much better results than character-based chunking.
-However, it is noticable slower, even when using the GPU.
+However, it is noticeably slower, even when using the GPU.

+### Token Classification based Chunking

+This chunking method employs a fine-tune of the DistilBERT transformer model, which has been trained to classify tokens (see [chonky](https://github.com/mirth/chonky)).
+If a token is classified as the positive class, a new paragraph (or a new chunk) is meant to be started after the token.

+While semantic chunking only compares pairs of consecutive sentences when deciding on where to start a new chunk, the token classification model can utilize a much longer context.
+However, the need to process this context means that this chunking method is slower than semantic chunking.

 ## Recommended models
 If you (like me) have ≤ 12 GB VRAM, I recommend using one of: